MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 This section provides several code snippets for common scenarios that are related to Microsoft Graph.
 In such scenarios, user can call APIs using different permissions in different ends(frontend/backend).

-* Graph related scenarios:

 * User delegate permission in frontend (Use TeamsUserCredential)
     <details>
     <summary><b>Use graph API in tab app</b></summary>